TimChinye/SAD-Complaint-Management-System/task_1_design/adrs/004-re-evaluation-of-architectural-style.md

 We will adopt a **Microservices Architecture**.
 This is a significant strategic pivot, but it is necessary to align the technical foundation with the business's core requirements.

-We will address the challenge of data consistency—the primary reason for the initial monolith choice—through carefully designed API contracts and, where necessary, asynchronous event-based patterns to ensure eventual consistency.
+We will address the challenge of data consistency - the primary reason for the initial monolith choice - through carefully designed API contracts and, where necessary, asynchronous event-based patterns to ensure eventual consistency.
 The risk of managing this complexity is now considered acceptable and necessary when weighed against the certainty of the monolith's failure at scale.
 This new architecture will provide the required scalability, fault isolation, and long-term maintainability essential for the CMS platform.

+To accelerate development and maintain a consistent toolchain for the initial implementation, we will standardize on a Node.js (Express) runtime for our backend services.
+While the microservices pattern allows for polyglot development in the future, a unified stack at the outset will reduce complexity and leverage the team's existing expertise.